FabianVarela/crud_todo_app/README.md

 ### Flavors

-This app has been enabled with Android, iOS, Web, and macOS flavors with the below environments (develop and production).
-For Windows (coming soon).
+This app has been enabled with Android, iOS, Web, macOS, and Windows.
+Also, enable flavors with the below environments (develop and production).

 ### Navigator 2.0

-Actually the project has been implemented with **Navigator 2.0** or **Route API** from scratch (It doesn't use any packages).
+Currently, the project has been implemented with **Navigator 2.0** or **Route API** from scratch (It doesn't use any packages).

 #### Deep linking